 Your emergency fund is important to cover unexpected expenses.
 To ensure your family is financially protected if something should happen to you, then you should explore life insurance.
 Life insurance probably isn’t the first thing that comes to mind when you are thinking about your financial future, but it should be.
 If you died, would your spouse be able to pay the mortgage, bills, childcare, and all the other expenses that life brings?
 Life insurance is there for your loved ones when you can’t be.

 When you make your finances a priority and spend less time trying to keep up with the Joneses, you will be surprised at what you can accomplish.
-If you’re not ready to dive right into planning your financial future, start with the simple philosophy of save more, spend less.
+If you’re not ready to dive right into planning your financial future, start with the simple philosophy of save more, spend less and become financially successful.